RescueSocial/SNA-ChangeOrg-AH/README.txt

+# SNA-ChangeOrg-AH
+Change.org Social Network Analysis on AH's Case Study Example
+ - Data Analysis of Petitions, Comments, Accounts, and Signatures with Timings and IDs

+## Reverse-engineering the API

 Obtain signatures for a petition on Change.org using reverse-engineered API

 I use Python 3, you will also need Pandas and Requests installed.